aswinpradeepc/test/Bash_Scripts/README.md

 These are small scripts I write for personal use.

 ## docker.sh
-> This is a script that I copied from DigitalOcean and combined it to a single line script using "&&" so that I can just copy and paste this line rather
+> This is a script that I copied from DigitalOcean and combined it to a single line using "&&" so that I can just copy and paste this line rather
 > than reading a long tutorial with many steps.

 ## http_server